serggioqv/repohw3-2/README.md

 /
 for the list of recipes, available to anyone

+End points displayed only to registered and loged users, use:
+User: daniel
+Password: 123456

 /recipe/new
 In this page you will have a form that will allow you to add a new recipe.

-End point displayed only to registered and loged users, use:
-User: daniel
-Password: 123456

-/recipe/<integer>
+/recipe/number
 This page will return one recipe with its details, works only with valid recipe ID

-/recipe/<integer>/delete
+/recipe/number/delete
 This page will delete the specific recipe